electronicayciencia/wPi_soft_lcd/README.md

  - **Basic level**: just power on the LCD and display some messages.
  - **Intermediate level**: the above plus some convenient functions like cursor position, clearing screen, cursor types, backlight control or custom characters.
- - **Advanced level**: you know how to use LCD and the different options and commands.
+ - **Advanced level**: you know how to use LCDs and the different options and commands they have.
 You want to have plenty of control over all LCD configurations.

 First of all, include header file in your main program:
 ```c